yuzl1/nav/README.md

 Apache License 2.0

-Made with ❤️ using Vue 3 and Cloudflare
+Made with ❤️ using Vue 3 and Supabase